This post may contain affiliate links.

 Wrap Up for Wiesbaden Spas in Germany

 While Wiesbaden has some fantastic spa facilities and an abundance of hot springs, it’s not the place for a quiet spa holiday.
 It’s ideal for people who want to combine a spa stay with sightseeing, shopping, dining and maybe hitting the historic casino … or getting your hair done.
-I still can’t believe the number of beauty salons I saw.
+I still can’t believe the number of beauty salons.

-It makes a great day trip from Frankfurt and you can get here easily by train in less than 40 minutes.
+Wiesbaden makes a great day trip from Frankfurt.
+You can get here easily by train in less than 40 minutes.
 From the Wiesbaden train station you can take a cab or walk to the pedestrian zone in about 15 minutes.